Optimal Abatement Schedules for Excess Carbon Emissions Towards a Net-Zero Target: Numerical Illustrations

-\begin{example}\normalfont We consider in this example $\mu=3$, $\sigma=2$ and $q=0.1,$ $\Lambda=4$ for $S=[0,4]$.
-Figure \ref{Ex1_Str} shows $V^{S}(x,4)$ (solid line), as a function of initial carbon budget $x$.
-The dashed line in the figure represents the classical optimal value function $V_{\text{class}}(x,c)=V_{\text{class}}(x)$ of the unconstrained case (that is, in the absence of downward ratcheting) for these parameters.
+Consider therefore the example $\mu=1$, $\sigma=1$, $q=0.1,\Lambda=1.5$ and $S=[0,2]$ (that is, $\overline{c}=2$).
+Figure \ref{Ex1_Str} shows $V^{S}(x,2)$ (solid line), as a function of the initial carbon budget $x$.
+The dashed curve in the figure represents the classical optimal value function $V_{D}(x,c)=V_{D}(x)$ of the unconstrained case (that is, in the absence of downward ratcheting, cf.\ Remark \ref{Optima sin ratcheting}) for these parameters.
 One can see that the “cost” imposed by the downward ratcheting constraint is relatively limited.
 Moreover, a policy of continuous abatement is psychologically easier to implement than a strategy of remaining fully greedy and then abruptly reducing excess emissions to zero whenever the carbon budget falls below the fixed barrier—an approach that would maximize the value function in the unconstrained case.
 Figure \ref{Ex1_Val} depicts the optimal abatement threshold as a function of current available excess carbon emission level $x$.
-Since $\Lambda=4>\sqrt{\mu^{2}+2q\sigma^{2}}\approx 3.1305$, the optimal threshold is positive for all $0\leq c\leq4$ (cf.\ Proposition \ref{Barrera cero}).
-Note that the optimal constant barrier in the absence of a ratcheting-down constraint is 4.682 for the present example (which one can for instance calculate with the formulas from \cite{AZ25}). $\diamond$
+Since $\Lambda=1.5>\sqrt{\mu^{2}+2q\sigma^{2}}\approx 1.095$, the optimal threshold is positive for all $0\leq c\leq2$ (cf.\ Proposition \ref{Barrera cero}).
+Note that the optimal constant barrier in the absence of a ratcheting-down constraint is 2.997 for the present example (which one can for instance calculate with the formulas from Albrecher and Zhu \cite{AZ25}), plotted as a dashed line in Figure \ref{Ex1_Val}.\\